Do you feel emotional, tired, and; overheated, or exhausted for no apparent reason? But you’re too young for menopause – right?

-Perimenopause is a complex word, but it effectively means “pre” menopause.
+Perimenopause is a complex word, but it effectively means “the time around menopause.”
 If you’re in your 40s or even late 30s, you may be experiencing some of the symptoms, which are also common symptoms of menopause:

 - Hot flashes, or a sudden feeling of extreme heat in your body